Boneato/boneato/architecture.md

 -   Takes in text and passes that text to the SearchController component.
     -   Pressing the return key or clicking the magnifying glass view subcomponent within the SearchBarView connects the SearchBarView to thewhich causes it to display the ResultsPage view component.
+    -   If the SearchController returns no results, the SearchBarView will display a link that can be clicked to open up the NewIngredientView component that is a subcategory of Modal components.

 ### SearchResultsView

 SearchResultsView is a view subcomponent that takes in information from the SearchController and displays up to six results from the SearchController as a clickable list dropping down below the SearchBarView.

 -   Clicking one of the results will then connect to theto display the SpecingPage view component specifically for the selected ingredient.
--   If the SearchController returns no results, the SearchResultsView will display a link that can be clicked to open up the NewIngredientView component that is a subcategory of Modal components.

 #### NewIngredientView